 Node count limits

-The following node count limits apply to whether you use the Overlay Network feature (kubenet) or not:
+The following executor node count limits apply to whether you use kubenet networking or not:

-- When you use the Overlay Network feature that uses kubenet you can have up to 400 nodes/AKS cluster.
+- With kubenet networking, you can have up to 400 executor nodes/AKS cluster.

-- Without it, which uses Azure CNI, you can have up to 1,000 nodes/AKS cluster.
+- Without kubenet networking, which uses Azure CNI, you can have up to 1,000 executor nodes/AKS cluster.